jsogg/commerce_stock_cap/README.md

 This can be used with or without commerce_stock
 <br />
 Note: Does not prohibit anyone from using qty adjustments in cart view

+TODO: Add Configuration Screen so we don't need to hardcode our configuration in code.